Kevin Liles: Early life and education

 Liles grew up near Baltimore, Maryland, and graduated from Woodlawn High School.
 He was raised by his mother, Alberta Fennoy, an accountant, and stepfather Jerome Fennoy, a railway conductor, along with three siblings.
 He attended Morgan State University, studying engineering on an electrical engineering scholarship from NASA, but left the program prior to graduating to pursue a musical career.

 Career

 Liles began his music career as a member of the Baltimore-based DJ crew, Numarx.
 In 1986, the group co-wrote "Girl You Know It's True," which was first recorded by Numarx but later became a massive first hit for Milli Vanilli.

-Liles was president of Def Jam Recordings and executive vice president of The Island Def Jam Music Group from 1999 to 2004.
+In 1992, Liles became an intern at Def Jam Recordings, working under the leadership of the company's president and CEO, Lyor Cohen.
+Two years later, he was promoted to general manager of promotions.
+In 1996, Liles was named general manager/vice president of promotions.
+By July 1998, Liles was named president of Def Jam Recordings, and was executive vice president of The Island Def Jam Music Group from 1999 to 2004.
 He served as executive vice president for Warner Music Group, working under his former Island Def Jam associate Lyor Cohen before stepping down as executive vice president of Warner Music Group to pursue entrepreneurial endeavors in September 2009.

 In 2009, Liles launched New York City-based KWL Enterprises.
 In 2012, he co-founded 300 Entertainment with Lyor Cohen, Roger Gold and Todd Moscowitz.
 On September 17, 2024, Liles announced that he is stepping down at CEO of 300 Entertainment.